EtherZa/T4WebFormsInjection/README.md

 ### Requirements
 * The target class must be partial
-* No parameterless constructor can already exist (a compiler error will be thrown if one already exist)
+* No parameterless constructor can already exist (a compiler error will be thrown if one already exists)
 * Every parameter in the constructor will be injected

 ### Steps to install/configure